MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-table-transact-sql.md

 -   Online alter is not supported when the column is referenced by a check constraint and the alter operation is restricting the precision of the column (numeric or datetime).

--   The **low_priority_lock_wait** option cannot be used with online alter column.
+-   The `WAIT_AT_LOW_PRIORITY` option cannot be used with online alter column.

--   ALTER COLUMN … ADD/DROP PERSISTED is not supported for online alter column.
+-   `ALTER COLUMN … ADD/DROP PERSISTED` is not supported for online alter column.

--   ALTER COLUMN … ADD/DROP ROWGUIDCOL/NOT FOR REPLICATION is not affected by online alter column.
+-   `ALTER COLUMN … ADD/DROP ROWGUIDCOL/NOT FOR REPLICATION` is not affected by online alter column.

 -   Online alter column does not support altering a table where change tracking is enabled or that is a publisher of merge replication.